TehShrike/hash-brown-router/readme.md

 Parses [express-style](https://forbeslindesay.github.io/express-route-tester/) route paths, using a fork of [path-to-regexp](https://github.com/pillarjs/path-to-regexp).

+## To evaluate the first route

+	router.go('/home')

+Forces the library to evaluate the current route from location.hash.
+Probably best do do once the [dom is ready](https://www.npmjs.org/package/domready).

+If location.hash is currently empty, it sets it to the value you pass in.

-## Default route
+## Default/404 route

-	router.setDefault(function(path) {
+	router.setDefault(function(path, parameters) {
-		console.log("you went to", path, "but that doesn't go anywhere, I guess I'll send you somewhere else") })
+		console.log("you went to", path, "but that doesn't go anywhere, I guess you just end up here") })

 ## Other

-	To force the routing library to evaluate the current route once your JavaScript is done loading (probably once the [dom is ready](https://www.npmjs.org/package/domready)), call `router.go()`.
+### stop()

 If for some reason you want the router to start ignoring hash change events. you can call `route.stop()`.

 License
 ======